Heinrich Schmidt (politician): Life

 Schmidt was born in Lehrte, Germany.
 After attending elementary school he attended the municipal trade school and graduated after a three-year apprenticeship.
 He worked as a merchant until 1927.

-In 1923 Schmidt joined the German People's Party (Deutsche Volkspartei or DVP), a liberal political party in the early Weimar Republic.
-In 1924 he then joined the National Socialist Freedom Party, a front organization of the NSDAP.
+In 1923, Schmidt joined the German People's Party (Deutsche Volkspartei or DVP), a liberal political party in the early Weimar Republic.
+In 1924, he then joined the National Socialist Freedom Party, a front organization of the NSDAP.
 Schmidt joined the Nazi Party after the ban on it was lifted in the spring of 1925.
 In 1927, he also joined the Sturmabteilung, the paramilitary arm of the Nazi party.
-From 1927 to 1932 Schmidt served as Party Kreisleiter in his local district.
+From 1927 to 1932, Schmidt served as Party Kreisleiter in his local district.
 Schmidt also was a frequent public speaker for the Party in the 1930s.

-Schmidt first held public office on the City Council of Hameln from 1929 to 1931.
-He also served as a member of the Hanoverian provincial Parliament.
-In the Nazi press, Schmidt worked for the Niedersächsischen Beobachter newspaper from 1927 to 1931 and then from 1932 was a contributor to the magazine Arbeitertum (Community of Workers).
-Between 1932 and 1933, Schmidt served in the Prussian Landtag as a member of the Nazi party for the constituency of South-Hannover.
-After the dissolution of the Prussian State Parliament in the autumn of 1933, Schmidt was "elected" to the National Reichstag (Nazi Germany) for Constituency 16 (South Hanover-Braunschweig) in November 1933.
+Schmidt first held public office on the city council of Hameln from 1929 to 1931.
+He also served as a member of the Hanoverian provincial parliament.
+In the Nazi press, Schmidt worked for the Niedersächsischen Beobachter newspaper from 1927 to 1931 and then, from 1932, was a contributor to the magazine Arbeitertum (Community of Workers).
+Between 1932 and 1933, Schmidt served in the Landtag of Prussia as a member of the Nazi party for constituency 16, South-Hanover.
+After the dissolution of the Prussian Landtag in the autumn of 1933, Schmidt was elected to the Reichstag for electoral constituency 16 (South Hanover-Braunschweig) in November 1933.